abdrahmansoltan/Learning-Notes/Python/01-Python.md

 **Exceptions** are unexpected events that occur during the execution of a program.
 An exception might result from a logical error or an unanticipated situation.
 In Python, exceptions (also known as **errors**) are objects that are **raised** (or **thrown**) by code that encounters an unexpected circumstance.

+- When an error occurs in your program, the Python interpreter does its best to help you figure out where the problem is.
+The interpreter provides a **traceback** when a program cannot run successfully.
+  - > A **traceback** is a record of where the interpreter ran into trouble when trying to execute your code.
 - Python includes a rich hierarchy of exception classes that designate various categories of errors
   ![errors](./img/errors.png)